overture-stack/website/markdown/documentation/arranger/reference/sqon.md

 }
 ```

-<Warning>**Note:** The top level of a SQON must always be a Combination Operation, even if only a single filter is being applied.</Warning>
+<Note title="Tip">The top level of a SQON must always be a Combination Operation, even if only a single filter is being applied.</Note>

 ## Field Operations

-Field operations are used filter value objects
+Field operations are used filter value objects.
+They have the following structure:

 ```SQON
 {